Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: PAC Analysis

-Note that $\bar{\pi}$ chooses the different policies $\pi^k$ for $k\in[K]$ uniformly at random.
-The policy $\bar{\pi}$ is an $\epsilon$-optimal policy. \end{theorem} \begin{proof} The detailed proof is provided in the Appendix \ref{app_thm1}. \end{proof} \begin{remark} The above result shows that we obtain an $\epsilon$-optimal strategy if the number of episodes satisfy $K\geq\Omega(\frac{I^2H^6SA\ell}{\epsilon^2})$.
-Thus, $K\geq O(1/\epsilon^2)$, which is the best result for the problem even without constraints \cite{jinchi}.
+\begin{proof} The detailed proof is provided in the Appendix \ref{app_thm1}. \end{proof} \begin{remark} The above result shows that we obtain an {$(\epsilon,p)$-PAC policy} if the number of episodes satisfies $K\geq\Omega(\frac{I^2H^6SA\ell}{\epsilon^2})$.
+Thus, $K\geq \Omega(1/\epsilon^2)$, which is the best result for the problem even without constraints \cite{jinchi}.

-We also note that even though the Theorem statement mentions $H\ge 2$, the result holds even when $H=1$, where we obtain $2\epsilon$-optimal strategy.
-Thus, the $\epsilon$-optimality will hold by replacing $\epsilon$ with $\epsilon/2$. \if 0 If we define the regret and constrain violation in the CMDP as follows
+We also note that even though the Theorem statement mentions $H\ge 2$, the result also holds when $H=1$, where we obtain $2\epsilon$-optimal strategy.
+Thus, the {$(\epsilon,p)$-PAC policy} will hold by replacing $\epsilon$ with $\epsilon/2$. \end{remark}